Canada and New England Voyage

 This morning we enjoy an orientation tour of Toronto before an excursion to experience one of the great spectacles of nature - Niagara Falls.
 Picturesque in their parkland setting and awe-inspiring in their power, the Falls are a true icon of world travel, which you may choose to view up close from a Hornblower boat or perhaps a helicopter flight.
 We return to Toronto in the evening.

 The 1,000 Islands Parkway, following the north shore of the St Lawrence River, and the shoreline of Lake Ontario, comprise scenic sections of our drive this morning as we head northward towards Montréal.
-On arrival, we check into the well-appointed Montreal Marriott Chateau Champlain (4-star) and the remainder of the day is at leisure.
+On arrival, we check into the Montreal Marriott Chateau Champlain (4-star) or Delta Montreal (4-star) and the remainder of the day is at leisure.

 Consistently rated as one of the ‘most liveable cities in the world’ and delightfully situated at the confluence of the St Lawrence and Ottawa rivers, Montréal is the perfect introduction to French-speaking Canada.
 A guided tour this morning takes in many of its historical and architectural highlights, and the afternoon is free to make your own explorations.